The Ultimate Guide to White Water Rafting in Kenya

 • Rafting is a risky activity.
 Following instructions is key!

-• The raft may flip over, depending on the rapid you’re tackling so that shouldn’t come as a surprise.
+• The raft may flip over, depending on the rapids you’re tackling, so that shouldn’t come as a surprise.
 You may also fall into the water.
-Swallowing the water is all part of the process- apparently, flowing river water is clean so no worries.
+Swallowing the water is all part of the process- apparently, flowing river water is clean, so no worries.

 • Facing your fear is often highly rewarding.
 The thrill you get out of rafting is incomparable.

-Read more Fun Day Trip to Ngare Ndare Forest
+Read more A Thrilling Day Trip to BMM Bikers Naivasha

 Verdict

-White water rafting was so much fun, in retrospect I wish I was less scared.
+White water rafting was so much fun; in retrospect, I wish I were less scared.
 Everything you want is truly on the other side of fear.
 It took me by surprise in the most pleasant way.
-You see, as a person who is most scared in the water, rafting has never been at the top of my bucket list.
-I always dismissed the idea but somehow the thought has been circling my mind this last quarter of the year.
+You see, as a person who is most scared of the water, rafting has never been at the top of my bucket list.
+I always dismissed the idea, but somehow the thought has been circling my mind this last quarter of the year.
 It was terrifying but exciting, the rush was incredible!
 More thrilling than bungee jumping.
-I honestly cannot wait to be back, hopefully, I’ll be braver than I was then.
+I honestly cannot wait to be back; hopefully, I’ll be braver than I was then.

 Savage Wilderness Rates